GTJuniorDesign0100-2020/anti-malarial-MCMC-bayesian-algorithm/api/API.md

 -   (optional) `iterations` (integer): The number of iterations to run the algorithm for on the data; higher values are more accurate but take longer to complete.
 Defaults to 10000.

+-    `locirepeat` (list of integers): a vector of length <number of loci> with the type of each locus (dinucleotide, trinucleotide, etc. repeats)

 **Input Parameters (Data):**

 -   `file` (.xlsx file, FormData): The file containing the testing data to be processed.

-**Input Parameters (URL):**

--   (optional) `locirepeat` (list of integers): List of integers representing loci repeats.
-Each loci repeat must be individually entered for the request.
-Please ensure the correct amount of values are entered.

 **Example Usage:**